- Abe

 The Clark Sickle-Leaf Carpet: This stunning Shah Abbasi vintage rug is one of the most famous examples of its kind.
 It is named after its previous owner, William A. Clark, and is now in the collection of the Corcoran Gallery of Art in Washington, D.C.

-The Shah Abbasi rug design is all about Persian artistry to prove the spiritual progress as well.
+The Shah Abbasi rug design is all about Persian artistry to prove spiritual progress as well.
 It is a true interpretation of nature with its complexly depicted floral patterns, vivid colors, and the immaculate precision of work.
-Whether large or small the space where the Shah Abbasi rug is displayed, it will add an atrocity of elegance into your room.
-Shah Abbasi rugs can be appreciated from various angle.
+Whether large or small the space where the Shah Abbasi rug is displayed will add an atrocity of elegance to your room.
+Shah Abbasi rugs can be appreciated from various angles.
 Their history, fabric, symbol, and pattern are all suitable subjects that can improve one’s understanding of this art.

 Comments (0)